Umlamuli/Umlamuli/README.md

 In-process messaging with no dependencies.

-This repository has been renamed from Umlamuli to Umlamuli.
+This repository has been renamed from MediatR to Umlamuli.
 All namespaces, assemblies, and project names now use `Umlamuli`.
 Supports request/response, commands, queries, notifications and events, synchronous and async with intelligent dispatching via C# generic variance.

 Examples in the [wiki](https://github.com/Umlamuli/Umlamuli/wiki).